 Key points about radiation exposure from X-rays in children

-- Radiation exposure from X-rays may slightly increase the risk of later cancer, especially in children who have had many tests with high radiation exposure.
+- Radiation exposure from X-rays may slightly raise the risk of later cancer, especially in children who have had many tests with high radiation exposure.

 - Radiation exposure from X-rays does not pose any short-term problems.
 Long-term problems are very small.

-- Simple X-ray radiographs provide very little radiation exposure and therefore provide very little, if any, risk.
+- Simple X-ray radiographs give very little radiation exposure.
+So they have very little, if any, risk.

 - CT scans provide much more radiation exposure and may pose more risk.

-- Although risks from radiation exposure from X-rays can add up over time, this still only increases the overall risk of cancer to your child slightly.
+- Risks from radiation exposure from X-rays can add up over time.
+But this still only increases the overall risk of cancer to your child slightly.